saper/captdriver/README.md

 and the [Wiki](https://github.com/mounaiban/captdriver/wiki)

 ## Acknowledgements
-This driver is based on the works of Rildo Pragana, Nicholas Boichat, Alexey Galakhov, Benoit Bolsee and Vitaliy Tomin.
+This driver is based on the works of Rildo Pragana, Nicolas Boichat, Alexey Galakhov, Benoit Bolsee and Vitaliy Tomin.
 Special thanks to the other [contributors](https://github.com/agalakhov/captdriver/graphs/contributors) who made this driver possible, and the folks who donated their spare